just-juanma/IRI-Summer-Course-2021-2022/README.md

 * [String Contests](https://www.hackerrank.com/contests/string-contest-uf/challenges)

-You can find in English and Spanish the problem of each exercise.
+You can find in English and Spanish the problem of each exercise, and the resolutions are in English only.

->My resolutions can be found under the name "juanmanuelgonza1" on every leaderboard
+>My resolutions can be found under the name "juanmanuelgonza1" on every leaderboard (Spanish resolutions).